slipstream/SlipStreamDocumentation/docs/advanced_tutorial/debugging.rst

 When creating a new application, very often there are bugs in the deployment scripts.
-Iteratively modifying the scripts through SlipStream and redeploying the machines can cause unnecessary delays. **If you have selection the option to let failed deployments continue to run**, you can instead:
+Iteratively modifying the scripts through SlipStream and redeploying the machines can cause unnecessary delays. **If you have selected an option that lets failed deployments continue to run**, you can instead:

 1. Log into a failed deployment,